Multimodal Foundation Models for Material Property Prediction and Discovery: Methods

-For the interpretability results presented in \cref{fig:interpreting_embeddings}, approximately \num{16000} crystal structures were randomly selected, and their embeddings were transformed into a two-dimensional space through UMAP dimensionality reduction~\cite{mcinnes2020umap}.
-In \cref{fig:interpreting_embeddings}b--c, a few of these materials were identified as outliers in terms of their formation energy or Fermi energy and thus removed.
-This was done to make the color-gradient easier to interpret.
+For the interpretability results presented in \cref{fig:interpreting_embeddings}, we made use of materials from the same test set that was used for the retrieval and material discovery results discussed above.
+The embeddings of the approximately \num{16000} crystal structures in the test set were transformed into a two-dimensional space through UMAP dimensionality reduction~\cite{mcinnes2020umap}.
+In \cref{fig:interpreting_embeddings}b, a few of these materials were identified as outliers in terms of their formation energy and thus removed.
+This was done to make the color gradient easier to interpret.